nataliapc/msx_ocminfo/README.md

 ### Usage

-Use the function keys (_F1-F5_) to navigate between the different panels and the cursor keys to select the items.
+Use the function keys (_F1-F5_) or _TAB_ to navigate the different panels, and the cursor keys to select the items.
 A description/information text will appear at bottom.

 To modify an item, you can press _SPACE_, _ENTER_, or _'+'_ to increase its value or _'-'_ to decrease it.